Brumberg sisters: Biography

 In 1936 the Brumberg sisters along with many other Moscow-based animators moved to the newly founded Soyuzmultfilm where they focused on creating Disney-styled shorts based on the popular children's fairy tales such as Little Red Riding Hood and The Magic Swan Geese.
 Since 1937 they had been directing films on their own.

 With the start of the Great Patriotic War in 1941 they were evacuated to Samarkand and then — to Almaty along with other key animators.
 They continued making films, including anti-fascist propaganda.
 During that time they directed The Tale of Tsar Saltan which was released in 1943 shortly after they returned to Moscow, and by 1945 they finished The Lost Letter which ran over 40 minutes, making it the earliest surviving traditionally animated Soviet feature film.
-They actively applied rotoscopy (known as Eclair in the Soviet Union after the Eclair video projector) and even invited Igor Moiseyev to stage the dances.
+They actively applied rotoscoping (known as Eclair in the Soviet Union after the Eclair video projector) and even invited Igor Moiseyev to stage the dances.

 During the next 15 years they produced a number of other Eclair-based features and short films such as The Night Before Christmas (1951) and The Island of Mistakes (1955), often teaming with their close friend, a comedy actor Mikhail Yanshin who not only lent his appearance, movements and voice, but also worked as a screenwriter and consulting director, providing them with the talents of the Moscow Art Theatre.

-At the same time, 1948 was marked by the release of Fedya Zaitcev about the adventures of a stickman in Moscow.
+At the same time, 1948 was marked by the release of Fedya Zaitsev about the adventures of a stickman in Moscow.
 Despite accusations of formalism and hidden subtexts, it was very popular among children, and the stickman turned into an emblem of Soyuzmultfilm for many years.

-With It Was I Who Drew the Little Man (1960), a full-length remake of Fedya Zaitcev, the Brumberg sisters joined the new wave of animation brought by the Khrushchev Thaw.
+With It Was I Who Drew the Little Man (1960), a full-length remake of Fedya Zaitsev, the Brumberg sisters joined the new wave of animation brought by the Khrushchev thaw.
 They abandoned rotoscopy and moved away from realistic art style towards more experimental forms.
 Big Troubles (1961) was stylized as primitivistic child's drawings, while the characters in Three Fat Men (1963) based on the popular Soviet fairy tale of the same name consisted of simple geometric shapes.
 They directed a number of satirical shorts, as well as adaptations of the Brothers Grimm fairy tales and Oscar Wilde's The Canterville Ghost (1970).

 The Brumberg sisters left the industry in 1974, and in just a year Valentina Brumberg died of illness.
 Zinaida Brumberg died six years later.
 They were buried in Moscow.